 It’s wonderful to have case files that are easy to search.
 But what about all the documents that never make it to your case files in the first place?

 Make sure your team can easily insert emails into your case files.
-If you expect everyone to print or manually upload each email, there will be large gaps in your archive, making it difficult to find what you need.
+If you expect everyone to print or manually upload each email, large gaps in your archive will make it difficult to find what you need.

 For Filevine users, take advantage of the Filevine Outlook Add-In or Gmail Add-On.
 These integrations allow you to quickly insert emails and attachments in the right project file without opening another tab or leaving your inbox.